paralin/starred/README.md

 - [mbriggs/emacs-pager](https://github.com/mbriggs/emacs-pager) - use a buffer as $PAGER when using emacs as your terminal
 - [syl20bnr/spacemacs](https://github.com/syl20bnr/spacemacs) - A community-driven Emacs distribution - The best editor is neither Emacs nor Vim,  it's Emacs *and* Vim!

+## Fortran

+- [ROCm-Developer-Tools/aomp](https://github.com/ROCm-Developer-Tools/aomp) - AOMP is an open source Clang/LLVM based compiler with added support for the OpenMP® API on Radeon™ GPUs.
+Use this repository for releases, issues, documentation, packaging, and examples,.

 ## GDScript

 - [Orama-Interactive/Pixelorama](https://github.com/Orama-Interactive/Pixelorama) - A free & open-source 2D sprite editor, made with the Godot Engine!
 Available on Windows, Linux, macOS and the Web!